sunny77333/SmartFarmFlow/README.md

 5. **Run the App**
     - Launch the app on an Android studio mobile emulator or a real Android device.
     - Sign in using with dummy account to view system functionalities with existing data.
-Username: john and Password: john123
+Username: John and Password: john123

 ## System Requirements
 Android Version: The application is compatible with Android 11 (API 30) to Android 14 (API 34)